kumahq/kuma-website/docs/docs/0.1.1/documentation/README.md

 ### Envoy

-Since `kuma-dp` is built on top of Envoy, once the data-plane is running you can also access the [Envoy HTTP API](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) by consuming port `9901`.
+Since `kuma-dp` is built on top of Envoy, you can enable the [Envoy HTTP API](https://www.envoyproxy.io/docs/envoy/latest/operations/admin) by starting `kuma-dp` with an additional `KUMA_DATAPLANE_ADMIN_PORT=9901` environment variable (or by setting the `--admin-port=9901` argument).
 This can be very useful for debugging purposes.

 ### Tags